FzComet206/Volumetirc-Rendering/README.md

 - Calculate the number of steps and step size in between Point A and Point B.

 - For each steps, starting from point A, increment the position by ray direction * stepsize.
 Sample density value at each step.
-If the density is larger than zero, run the LightMarch function and calculate other lighting parameters.
+If the density is larger than zero, shoot another ray toward light and calculate and again sample density at each step.

 Below is the main loop of the ray marching implementation, inside the fragment shader